Sol-cito/wtf-fe/README.md

 ### Description

-WTF is a soccer team located in Seoul...
+WTF is a soccer team located in Seoul consisting of YONSEI old boys......

 ### Environment